-Document Amended and Restated Articles of Incorporation of the Registrant (incorporated by reference from the similarly described exhibit filed in connection with the Registrant's Registration Statement on Form S-1 (File No. 333-5153), as amended, declared effective by the Commission on September 25, 1996.
-Amended and Restated By-laws of the Registrant (incorporated by reference from the similarly described exhibit included with the Registrant's Annual Report on Form 10-K for the year ended December 31, 1998).
-Registration Rights Agreement dated July 28, 2004 between the Registrant and Jefferies & Company, Inc., as initial purchaser (incorporated by reference to Exhibit 4.7 of the Registrant's Quarterly Report on Form 10-Q for the quarter ended June 30, 2004).
-Indenture dated as of July 28, 2004 between the Registrant and The Bank of New York Trust Company, N.A., as trustee (including form of note) (incorporated by reference to Exhibit 4.8 of the Registrant's Quarterly Report on Form 10-Q for the quarter ended June 30, 2004).
-Form of Note (included in Exhibit 4.4) Opinion of Paul A. Koches, General Counsel of the Registrant.
-Opinion of Sidley Austin Brown & Wood LLP.
-Opinion of Sidley Austin Brown & Wood LLP as to certain U.S. federal income tax considerations.
-Statement regarding calculation of earnings to fixed charges.
-Consent of Sidley Austin Brown & Wood LLP (included in the opinions filed as Exhibits 5.2 and 8.1 to this registration statement).
-Consent of PricewaterhouseCoopers LLP.
-Powers of Attorney.
-Form T-1 Statement of Eligibility of Trustee for Indenture.
+Exhibit Number Document 4.1 Amended and Restated Articles of Incorporation of the Registrant (incorporated by reference from the similarly described exhibit filed in connection with the Registrant's Registration Statement on Form S-1 (File No. 333-5153), as amended, declared effective by the Commission on September 25, 1996.
+4.2 Amended and Restated By-laws of the Registrant (incorporated by reference from the similarly described exhibit included with the Registrant's Annual Report on Form 10-K for the year ended December 31, 1998).
+4.3 Registration Rights Agreement dated July 28, 2004 between the Registrant and Jefferies & Company, Inc., as initial purchaser (incorporated by reference to Exhibit 4.7 of the Registrant's Quarterly Report on Form 10-Q for the quarter ended June 30, 2004).
+4.4 Indenture dated as of July 28, 2004 between the Registrant and The Bank of New York Trust Company, N.A., as trustee (including form of note) (incorporated by reference to Exhibit 4.8 of the Registrant's Quarterly Report on Form 10-Q for the quarter ended June 30, 2004).
+4.5 Form of Note (included in Exhibit 4.4) 5.1 Opinion of Paul A. Koches, General Counsel of the Registrant.
+5.2 Opinion of Sidley Austin Brown & Wood LLP.
+8.1 Opinion of Sidley Austin Brown & Wood LLP as to certain U.S. federal income tax considerations.
+12.1 Statement regarding calculation of earnings to fixed charges (incorporated by reference from the similarly described exhibit included with the Registrant's Annual Report on Form 10-K for the year ended December 31, 2004).
+23.1 Consent of Sidley Austin Brown & Wood LLP (included in the opinions filed as Exhibits 5.2 and 8.1 to this registration statement).
+23.2 Consent of PricewaterhouseCoopers LLP.
+24.1 Powers of Attorney.
+25.1 Form T-1 Statement of Eligibility of Trustee for Indenture.